kyma-incubator/compass/docs/investigations/gateway-architecture/gateway-architecture.md

 Cons

 - need to maintain almost identical protobuf schema to relay requests to internal services
+- each resolver sends separate call to proxied API

 ### 2. Multiple schemas stitched into one